Arizona DUI Laws and Penalties Explained

 Don’t Accept the Maximum Penalties If You Don’t Have To

-Glazer, Hammond, Ruben & Smets, PLLC, is composed of qualified legal professionals ready to discuss your case during a consultation.
+Glazer, Hammond & Smets, PLLC, is composed of qualified legal professionals ready to discuss your case during a consultation.
 A skilled attorney can review the details and provide you with an idea of your options and how the legal proceedings might go.

 Providing Experienced and Compassionate